From the Ground Up: Familiars Coffee & Tea

 In working to meet the “good food” criteria, Danny and Isaac offer fresh foods and a variety of vegetarian and vegan options; avocados and tempeh bacon are featured in many menu items.

-Produce comes from Boston markets, Hudson Valley and the Pioneer Valley, when in season and available.
+Produce comes from Boston markets, Hudson Valley and Western Massachusetts, when in season and available.
 Vegan cream cheese is purchased at Cornucopia in Northampton.

 Isaac says the biggest fear he and Danny have is letting down those who supported them.
 That will likely not be an issue, though.
 “We’re ahead of schedule,” Isaac says.
 “We hit our first-year income projections in the first six months.
 I do think it’s going very well.”